absalom-muc/MHI-AC-SPY/SPI.md

 ## Variants
 **The following chapter is in draft status!**
 Different variants are possible when a remote control is connected via SPI.
 The MISO frame (data from RC to MHI-AC) requests data.
-The type of the data is identified via MISO-db12.
-MHI-AC answers with the same value in MOSI-db9 (but only when bit2 of MISO-db17 is set).
+The variant of the data is identified via MISO-db9.
+MHI-AC answers with the same value in MOSI-db9 (but only when bit2 of MISO-db14 is set).

 The following screenshot shows some SPI traffic:
 ![MISO MOSI traffic](/images/MISO-MOSI_1.JPG)

-In the marked row MISO-db12=0x80 and bit2 of MISO-db17 is set, so variant 0 is selected.
+In the marked row MISO-db9=0x80 and bit2 of MISO-db14 is set, so variant 0 is selected.
 MOSI-db9=0x80 and MOSI-db11 represents the outdoor temperature

 data byte 9	| Variant | description
 ---- | ----- | -----